gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	Cycle 40 showed that this second-arc renewed de-confirmation could then settle into a weaker relational / separating plateau rather than accelerating immediately into clearer independent separation
 -	Cycle 41 showed that this second-arc weaker relational / separating plateau could then persist across another slice as an active lower-order organizational state rather than a one-slice afterimage
 -	Cycle 42 showed that this persisted downgraded plateau could then begin loosening without abrupt disappearance, preserving transformed organizational influence while increasing pressure toward clearer independent separation
+-	Cycle 44 showed that after loosening of the second-arc weaker relational plateau, the field could stabilize into clearer independent separation while preserving prior shared organization as weak transformed background constraint rather than active lower-order relation

 This suggests the architecture is not simply drifting toward complexity or falling back to independence.
-It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion, later restart cleanly when resolution becomes justified, remain open to fresh weak coupling without memory confusion, preserve that weak candidate provisionally under mixed follow-up, let it fade cleanly when support is lost, reopen to genuinely fresh renewed relation without cynicism, strengthen that renewed relation without overpromotion, carry it persistently below threshold, approach threshold in a bounded way, promote into stable joint choreography when the threshold is actually crossed, maintain that promoted state under early internal stress, restabilize that state when the stress is reabsorbed, reopen the possibility of genuine de-confirmation when harsher asymmetry appears again, cleanly downgrade the former stable shared state when coherence support truly falls below threshold, stabilize at a lower relational plateau rather than forcing all remaining structure to vanish, track the loosening of that plateau without prematurely forcing a total break, restore a clearer independent-separation reading once the lower-order support becomes too thin, stabilize that restored independence as a coherent current mainline, reopen even that independent mainline to fresh weak relational pressure without prematurely surrendering it, let that pressure strengthen into a renewed lower-order relation without overpromoting it, let that lower-order return persist as a durable corridor without forcing threshold-nearing promotion too early, let that durable corridor strengthen further while still remaining sub-threshold, let that strengthening corridor approach the re-promotion boundary without prematurely crossing it, let that threshold-nearing return persist as an occupied boundary state, then cleanly re-promote that occupied boundary into renewed stable joint choreography once support genuinely crosses threshold, restabilize that re-promoted shared state again when its first bounded internal stress softens, reopen a serious second break corridor when stronger asymmetry tests the resilience boundary of that second stable-joint regime, cleanly de-confirm that second shared regime once the reopened break corridor truly crosses threshold, let the downgraded second-arc field settle into a weaker relational plateau rather than forcing immediate binary separation, allow that plateau to persist as an active lower-order state, and then allow that persisted lower-order state to loosen in graded fashion rather than vanish abruptly.
+It can move through a fuller interpretive lifecycle depending on which interpretation coherence supports — and can also stop short of forced resolution when coherence does not justify promotion, later restart cleanly when resolution becomes justified, remain open to fresh weak coupling without memory confusion, preserve that weak candidate provisionally under mixed follow-up, let it fade cleanly when support is lost, reopen to genuinely fresh renewed relation without cynicism, strengthen that renewed relation without overpromotion, carry it persistently below threshold, approach threshold in a bounded way, promote into stable joint choreography when the threshold is actually crossed, maintain that promoted state under early internal stress, restabilize that state when the stress is reabsorbed, reopen the possibility of genuine de-confirmation when harsher asymmetry appears again, cleanly downgrade the former stable shared state when coherence support truly falls below threshold, stabilize at a lower relational plateau rather than forcing all remaining structure to vanish, track the loosening of that plateau without prematurely forcing a total break, restore a clearer independent-separation reading once the lower-order support becomes too thin, stabilize that restored independence as a coherent current mainline, reopen even that independent mainline to fresh weak relational pressure without prematurely surrendering it, let that pressure strengthen into a renewed lower-order relation without overpromoting it, let that lower-order return persist as a durable corridor without forcing threshold-nearing promotion too early, let that durable corridor strengthen further while still remaining sub-threshold, let that strengthening corridor approach the re-promotion boundary without prematurely crossing it, let that threshold-nearing return persist as an occupied boundary state, then cleanly re-promote that occupied boundary into renewed stable joint choreography once support genuinely crosses threshold, restabilize that re-promoted shared state again when its first bounded internal stress softens, reopen a serious second break corridor when stronger asymmetry tests the resilience boundary of that second stable-joint regime, cleanly de-confirm that second shared regime once the reopened break corridor truly crosses threshold, let the downgraded second-arc field settle into a weaker relational plateau rather than forcing immediate binary separation, allow that plateau to persist as an active lower-order state, and then allow that persisted lower-order state to loosen in graded fashion rather than vanish abruptly, and allow downgraded prior organization to recede from active lower-order relation into weak background constraint when clearer independent separation again becomes the dominant coherent reading.

 ---